gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday November 11,
+* Monday November 18,
   8:00pm [Mountain][mtn]:
   We will
   continue
-  discussion at page 66 in
+  discussion at page 77 in
-  the section "On Civil Rights", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  the section "On the Role of Voting in the American System of Government", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]